rozen-robotics/IRIS/README.md

 ## Update Model

+AI model updates automatically using Firebase Cloud.
+So, you need to configure it first.

-After training you can upload your model to application.
+But you can upload your model to application locally.

+First, go to Settings and enable `Use local AI model` to stop getting updates from cloud.

 Put your model to `assets` folder under name `model1.tflite`.